Capblancq/Demography-Adaptation-Picea-rubens/Whole-Exome-Sequencing/README.md

 ### Whole exome sequencing with red spruce
 ---------------------

+This repository gathers the scripts used to conduct the analyses and produce the figures of the study described in Capblancq et al. 2020, Evolutionary Applications (DOI: ??):

-1. ReferenceProduction.sh describes the way we created the reference used for mapping the reads.
+1. ReferenceProduction.sh describes the way we created the reduced reference used for mapping the reads

 2. Mapping_reads.sh describes how we mapped the reads and produced the quality statistics